Margaret Cheyne: Significance

 Margaret was not granted the same mercy as other women who managed to escape execution despite having been far more vocal supporters of the uprisings.
 Megan Benson suggests that this disparity stemmed from several causes: she was perceived as being of questionable moral character; she was associated with leading rebels like Robert Aske and Francis Bigod; and (if the reports of her parentage were indeed true) she was a distant relative of the king.
 Madeleine and Ruth Dodds argued that the authorities chose to execute Margaret in order to set an example to other rebels and sympathisers: "She committed no overt act of treason; her offences were merely words and silence....
 It [her execution] was intended as an example to others.
 There can be no doubt that many women were ardent supporters of the Pilgrimage....
 Lady Bulmer's execution ... was an object-lesson to husbands ... to teach them to distrust their wives."
 The court records contain information about the Bulmers' relationship, and therefore provide important evidence about how some early participants in English wife sales actually perceived their relationship.
 Jennifer Gourlay notes that "of all the early modern wife sales recorded, this [the Bulmer case] reveals the most information on the participants and further, evidence exists as to the nature of the sale and to the woman's attitude towards it".
-She argues that the evidence of Margret and John Bulmer's close relationship "highlights the potential for wife sales to be used as a means to construct an affectionate match, one which suited not only the buyer, but also the wife".
+She argues that the evidence of Margaret and John Bulmer's close relationship "highlights the potential for wife sales to be used as a means to construct an affectionate match, one which suited not only the buyer, but also the wife".